gustavoveronese/markdown-cv/index.md

 `Mar/2019 - now`
 __Banco Modal/Modalmais - Software Development Manager__

-Modalmais is one of the first entrants into digital banking in Brazil.
-It has nearly $2 bn under custody, and more than 1.3 M clients.
-Leader of Risk Managament technology team of 11 engineers.
-Responsible for a low latency streaming pipeline that provides market and position data for the risk management team.
+Modalmais is a digital brokerage and neobank in Brazil.
+It has nearly $2 bn under custody, and more than 1.5 M clients.
+Leader of Risk Managament technology team, composed of 16 engineers.
+Responsible for providing real time analytics to support risk management decision making.

 `2010 - Feb/2019`
 __Accenture, Applied Intelligence, Senior Software Engineering Manager__

-Tech leader of the Risk Analytics business unit.
+Technology leader of the Risk Analytics business unit.
 Evolved and built decision support solutions for financial and non-financial institutions.
-Led the product technology team of 15 members, and was responsible for  product evolution, driving architecture decisions, write functional and technical specification, and support technical selling.
-Major solution clients included leading global mining company, large agribusiness trading company, and Brazil Development Bank (BNDES)
+I led the product technology team of 15 engineers, and was responsible for  product evolution, driving architecture decisions, writing functional and technical specifications, market data feed infrastructure, and support technical selling.

 `2003 - 2010`
-__RiskControl Serviços - Software Engineer, Tech Leader__
+__RiskControl Serviços - Software Engineer, Technology Leader__

-RiskControl developed decision support solutions for financial and risk management serving financial institutions, pension funds, insurance companies, and non-financial companies.
-Hired as software engineer in 2003.
-Developed pricing and market risk models for financial instruments, such as Interest Rate Derivatives, Foreign Exchange (FX) Options.
-Responsible for the maintenance and evolution of the solution core, asset pricing, P&L, and integrations.
-Managed a team of 6 developers after 2007.
+RiskControl was a software startup that pioneered the implementation of risk management solutions in Brazil.
+Hired as software engineer in 2003, promoted to Manager and Partner in 2007.
+Developed pricing and market risk models for financial instruments, such as Interest Rate Derivatives, Foreign Exchange (FX) Options, and Soverign Bonds.
+Responsible for the strategic decisions, maintenance and evolution of the software core, asset pricing, P&L, and integrations.
+Managed a team of 6 developers during high growth phase of startup.
 The company was acquired by Accenture in 2010.

 ## Education